alttpo/rex/rexlang.md

 # Rexlang
-Rexlang is a statically-typed, integer-based programming language optimized for embedded applications with tight memory constraints.
+Rexlang is a statically typed, integer-based programming language optimized for embedded applications with tight memory constraints.

 ## Contexts
-A context in rexlang is a contiguous array of memory divided into 3 sections, useful for executing rexlang programs and immediate instructions:
+A context in rexlang is a contiguous array of bytes stored in RAM and divided into 3 sections used for executing rexlang programs and immediate instructions:

   1. program memory
   2. data memory